Nancy Gallant's Blog~A Castle in the Clouds

 I've worn this necklace since early on in the pre-launch...
 It's from BecomeInspired.Etsy.Com ~ The artisan, Robin, seems to share my purpose-driven perspective.
 I encourage you to visit her site.

-My name is Nancy Gallant and I’m a mother of three, wife to one and housekeeper to none!
-I am a stay-at-home mom who actually spent a considerable chunk of the last decade outside of my home, in volunteer service to my community as a long-time activist, student and patient advocate, and, in general, chronic volunteer, most often in a leadership role.
+My name is Nancy Darcy Gallant and I’m a mother of three, typical teens, wife to one, very patient, state trooper and part-time caregiver to his our lovable K-9 German Shephard.
+I am was a stay-at-home mom who actually spent a considerable chunk of the last decade outside of my home, in volunteer service to my community as a long-time activist, student and patient advocate, and, in general, chronic volunteer, most often in a leadership role.
 Currently, I am transitioning into a new stage of my life, as many 40somethings are, and am pursuing my innovative concept I have for a triple-bottom-line social enterprise.

 Meaning????